More Info. about each show:

 The Amazing Telescope fulldome show follows two students as they interact with an astronomer at a local star party.

 Along the way, the students learn the history of the telescope from Galileo’s modifications to a child’s spyglass — using two small pieces of glass — to the launch of the NASA/ESA Hubble Space Telescope and the future of astronomy.
 Aiming to engage and appeal to audiences, the show explores the wonder and discovery made by astronomers throughout the last 400 years.

-A NEW LIVE planetarium show will be presented on Thursday, March 21, at 6 PM at the Hollidaysburg Planetarium.
-This family show (suggested minimum age 10-12 and up) will be presented in the traditional planetarium style using many of the new planetarium’s features!
+A LIVE planetarium show will be presented on Thursday, April 18, at 7 PM at the Hollidaysburg Planetarium.
+This family show (suggested minimum age 10 and up) will be presented in the traditional planetarium style using many of the new planetarium’s features!

-The stars, planets, and constellations of the current evening sky will be presented with the best of the winter sky zodiac constellations.
+The stars, planets, and constellations of the current evening sky will be presented with the best of the spring sky zodiac constellations.
 Topics will include:

 Why are the zodiac constellations so special?

 Why is Aries usually listed first when reading your horoscope?

 What is the third motion of the Earth (besides rotation and revolution)?

 With the new planetarium, we can travel back several thousand years and see where the constellations were at that time and how they have changed.
 This is an original script presented by Fred Marschak.